sonifydata/twotone.io/_posts/2019-02-26-temperature-of-the-u-s-economy.md

 layout: article
 title: Temperature of the U.S. Economy 1949-2028
 short-title: Temperature of US Economy
-date: 2019-02-24 08:00:00 -0500
+date: 2019-02-24 13:00:00 +0000
 modified: ''
 categories:
 - examples
 excerpt: A sonification of U.S. debt to GDP ratio, yearly from 1949 to 2028 from the Congressional Budget Office.
 featured: true
 tags:
 - video
 - examples
-# image:
-#   feature: "/images/cbo-feature.png"
-#   teaser: "/images/cbo-temp-teaser.png"
-#   credit: cbo.gov

 ---
 This example features a sonification of the U.S. debt to GDP ratio, yearly from 1949-2028.
-The data used is from the Congressional Budget Office Budget & Economic Outlook Report published in January 2019.
+The data used is from the Congressional Budget Office Budget & Economic Outlook Report published January 28, 2019.

 ## Listen to the Data